World stocks tumble as Britain votes for EU exit

 The shockwaves affected all asset classes and regions.

 Emerging market currencies across Asia and eastern Europe and South Africa's rand all buckled on fears that investors could pull out.
-Poland's zloty slumped 4 percent.
+Poland's zloty PLN= slumped 4.7 percent.

-MSCI's broadest index of Asia-Pacific shares outside Japan slid almost 3.3 percent.
-Tokyo's Nikkei saw its worst fall since 2011, down 7.9 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slid almost 3.4 percent.
+Tokyo's Nikkei .N225 had its worst fall since 2011, down 7.9 percent.

-Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained around 1.5 points in price to yield 1.570 percent.
+Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes US10YT=RR up around 1.5 points in price to yield 1.5718 percent.
 Earlier, the yield dipped to 1.406 percent.

 The rally even extended to UK bonds, despite a warning from ratings agency Standard & Poor's that it was likely to downgrade Britain's triple-A credit rating if it left the EU.
-Yields on benchmark 10-year gilts fell 27 basis points to 1.096 pct.
+Yields on benchmark 10-year gilts fell 27 basis points to 1.096 pct GB10YT=TWEB.

 Across the Atlantic, investors were pricing in less chance of another hike in U.S. interest rates given the Federal Reserve had cited a British exit from the EU as one reason to be cautious on tightening.

-"A July (hike) is definitely off the table," said Mike Baele, managing director with the private client reserve group at U.S. Bank in Portland, Oregon.
+The cost for Wall Street to fund dollar-based trades rose on Friday to the highest in nearly three months.
+[L1N19G1PQ]

-Fed funds futures were even toying with the chance that the next move could be a cut in U.S. rates.
+Oil prices slumped around 5 percent amid fears of a broader economic slowdown that could reduce demand.
+U.S. crude CLc1 shed $2.51 to $47.60 a barrel while Brent LCOc1 fell 4.9 percent to $48.42.

-Oil prices slumped by more than 4 percent amid fears of a broader economic slowdown that could reduce demand.
-U.S. crude shed $2.36 to $47.77 a barrel while Brent fell 4.7 percent to $48.50 before.
+Industrial metal copper CMCU3 sank 1.7 percent but gold XAU= leaped nearly 5 percent higher thanks to its perceived safe-haven status.

-Industrial metal copper sank 2.1 percent but gold galloped nearly 5 percent higher thanks to its perceived safe haven status.
+(Additional reporting by Sadiq Iqbal Ahmed, Caroline Valetkevitch, Olivia Oran and David Henery in New York Editing by Nick Zieminski and Dan Grebler)